daymade/agenty/README.md

 # PPA New Business AI Agent

-An AI Agent using LangGraph to automate the initial stages of Personal Private Auto (PPA) insurance new business quoting process within Mercury Insurance.
+An AI Agent using LangGraph to automate the initial stages of Personal Private Auto (PPA) insurance new business quoting process within an insurance company.

 ## Overview